loup-brun/site-colloque-anthologie-2022/content/_index.en.md

 ################# Banner ###################
 banner:
   enable : true
-  heading : "Navigations anthologiques" heading_2 : "L'Anthologie grecque à l'ère des Digital Classics" content : "Université de Montréal, 27-29 octobre 2022"
+  heading : "Anthological Navigations" heading_2 : "The Greek Anthology in the Era of Digital Classics" content : "University of Montreal, 27th-29th of October 2022"
   timer:
     enable : true
     year : 2022